-There are occasions when a person who works with children behaves in a way that is concerning and raises questions about their ability to recognise and take steps to safeguard children in their care that wouldn't meet the threshold of
+There are occasions when a person who works with children behaves in a way that is concerning and raises questions about their ability to recognise and take steps to safeguard children in their care that wouldn't meet the threshold of LADO.

-LADO.
 As an employer, the school has a duty to consider whether the issue indicates that they are unsuitable to continue in their role for the immediate future or indefinitely.
 These are known as issues of suitability and would be dealt with via the school's disciplinary procedures.
 Issues of suitability can include:

 - Where an employee is being investigated for an offence against an adult, or - Their behaviour in their personal lives brings into question their suitability to work with children.
+(This includes behaviour that may have happened outside of school or college, that might make an individual unsuitable to work with children, this is known as transferable risk)

-However if an adult who works with children has involvement from Children's Services in respect of their own child, or a child that they live with or have contact with, it is the responsibility of Children's Services to assess the immediate concern and inform the LADO of whether the adult poses a risk to children.
+However, if an adult who works with children has involvement from Children's Services in respect of their own child, or a child that they live with or have contact with, it is the responsibility of Children's Services to assess the immediate concern and inform the LADO of whether the adult poses a risk to children.
 Examples of this may include: